Your Guide to the 2019 Jefferson Dad Vail Regatta

 Director of Publicity

 Jefferson Dad Vail Regatta

-Drexel University returns to try and defend the Varsity Heavyweight Eight Men’s and Women’s titles, overall points title and women’s points trophy while the University of Delaware will be back to try and defend the Men’s Points Trophy.
+Temple University returns to defend the Varsity Heavyweight Eight Men’s title while Boston University will look to defend the Varsity Heavyweight Eight Women’s title.
+Another local team in Drexel looks to claim the Overall Points and Women’s Points Trophies while the University of Delaware will be back to defend the Men’s Points Trophy.

 Here are the details: